 Both schools use a computerized lunch program and students will be issued an ID number to be used when going through the lunch line.
 Each family has ONE account for all of their children enrolled in the entire district.
 Parents should make a deposit into their family account at the beginning of the school year and will need to keep a positive balance in their account throughout the year.
 There are approximately 21 student days per month so please pay accordingly.
 Checks can be made out to NRHEG School; the deposit can be made at either school office.
 Families can access their accounts online at nrheg.k12.mn.us/pages/NRHEG.
 Inquire in the office for more information if interested.
 Statements will be emailed or paper statements will be sent home with students for families that aren't set up with email accounts.
-Our expectation is that funds will be available in student accounts at all times.
+Our expectation is that funds will be available in student accounts at all times..
 Breakfast will also be served each morning.
 Serving time is from 8:00 a.m. to 8:20 a.m. every day.
-Lunch and breakfast menus are posted on the school office if you don't have access to the internet.
+Lunch and breakfast menus are posted on the school website and are listed in the local newspaper.
+Menus are also available in the school office if you don't have access to the internet.